-20 1.1 What are "Grand Challenges"?
+1.1 What are "grand challenges"?

-In order for wind to be one of the primary sources of electricity generation in 2050, Veers et al. (2019) argue in their paper, "Grand challenges in the science of wind energy", that the wind energy sector must address three high-level issues, which they describe as "Grand Challenges":
+In order for wind to be one of the primary sources of electricity generation in 2050, Veers et al. (2019) argue in their paper, "Grand challenges in the science of wind energy", that the wind energy sector must address three high-level issues, which they describe as grand challenges:

-- 1. Improved understanding of atmospheric and wind power plant flow physics - 25 2.
-Aerodynamics, structural dynamics, and offshore wind hydrodynamics of enlarged wind turbines, and - 3.
-Systems science for the integration of wind power plants into the future electricity grid.
+- 1. improved understanding of atmospheric and wind power plant flow physics; - 2. aerodynamics, structural dynamics, and offshore wind hydrodynamics of enlarged wind turbines; and - 3. systems science for the integration of wind power plants into the future electricity grid.

-Several things are clear from the "Grand Challenges" paper and other discussions of the future direction for wind energy (e.g., van Kuik et al., 2016; Wood, 2020).
+Several things are clear from the grand challenges paper and other discussions of the future direction for wind energy (e.g. van Kuik et al., 2016; Wood, 2020).
 First, there are also important challenges related to environmental and ecological impacts (Ross et al., 2020; Gauld et al., 2019), as well as social, "territorial and institutional dimensions" (Brannstrom et al., 2019).

-30 Second, the challenges cover multiple scales in space and time.
-Third, they are interrelated and cannot easily be separated, and thus addressing them will need an interdisciplinary R&D approach.
+Second, the challenges cover multiple scales in space and time.
+Third, they are interrelated and cannot easily be separated, and thus addressing them will need an interdisciplinary research and development (R & D) approach.
 These points suggest in turn that combining, using, and sharing multiscale and interdisciplinary data will be an essential, cross-cutting capability to enable the transition to a renewable energy system.